You’ve finished your project, and now you have some leftover paint. Can you safely store it in the garage without ruining it?

-This article will explain how and where you can store your paint.
-It will also look at how to properly dispose of unusable paint if you accidentally leave your paint in the garage over the winter.
+This article will dive deeper into the topic, explaining the best ways and places to store paint.
+It will also cover how to properly dispose of paint that has been compromised, such as when it’s accidentally left in the garage during freezing conditions.
 Let’s get started.

 You cannot store paint in an unheated garage.
-In fact, you’re better off not keeping paint in any area where there’s a strong likelihood of extremely hot or cold temperatures (even more so outside).
-Such conditions can chemically alter the paint, making it difficult, or perhaps impossible, to use.
+In fact, it’s better not to keep paint in any area prone to extremely hot or cold temperatures, including outdoors.
+Such conditions can chemically alter the paint, making it difficult — or even impossible — to use.

 You may also like: How to Ventilate Your Garage